logicplace/NohBoard/README.md

 # NohBoard

+Original version at [ThoNohT's repo](https://github.com/ThoNohT/NohBoard).
+DirectInput version by [EmanueleCiriachi](https://github.com/EmanueleCiriachi/NohBoardBranch)

 NohBoard is a keyboard visualization program.
 I know certain applications already exist that do just this, display your keyboard on-screen.
 And even more probably.
 However, so far I have found none that were both free and easy to use.
 That's where this program came in, I made it to be free and easy to use, without any fancy graphics, and easily capturable (possibly with chroma key).
 Furthermore, it's very customizable.

+## Caveats

+When using a controller, I had to plug in my 8BitDo Pro 2 in `D` (Android??) mode to get both Re-Volt and this app to detect the input at the same time.
+Using wireless in `S` (Nintendo Switch) mode didn't work, only Re-Volt could read the input.

+## Building

+This was built with Visual Studio 2022.
+In order for gotri to work (and thus your build to work), the branch you're working off of must be tagged, similar to `v1.3.1`

 ## Rewrite